-"I remember distinctly," replied Lawford, in a calm, stubborn voice, "I looked up all around me, while I was kneeling there, and there wasn't a soul to be seen.
+I remember distinctly,' replied Lawford, in a calm, stubborn voice, 'I looked up all around me, while I was kneeling there, and there wasn't a soul to be seen.
 Because, you see, it even then occurred to me that it would have looked rather queer-my wandering about like that, I mean.
 Facing me there were some cypress-trees, and beyond, a low sunken fence, and then, just open country.
-Up above there were the gravestones toppling down hill, where I had just strolled down, and sunshine!"
+Up above there were the gravestones toppling down the hill, where I had just strolled down, and sunshine!'
 He suddenly threw up his hand.
-"Oh, marvellous! streaming in gold, flaming, like God's own ante-chamber."
+'Oh, marvellous! streaming in gold-flaming, like God's own ante-chamber.'

-There was a pregnant pause.
-Mr. Bethany shrunk back a little into his chair.
+There was a very pregnant pause.
+Mr Bethany shrunk back a little into his chair.
 His lips moved; he folded his spectacles.

-"Yes, yes," he said.
+'Yes, yes,' he said.
 And then very quietly he stole one mole-like look into his sidesman's face.

-"What is Dr. Simon's number?" he said.
+'What is Dr Simon's number?' he said.
 Lawford was gazing gloomily into the fire.
-"Oh, Annandale," he replied absently.
-"I don't know the number."
+'Oh, Annandale,' he replied absently.
+'I don't know the number.'

-"Do you believe in him?
+'Do you believe in him?
 Your wife mentioned him.
-Is he clever?"
+Is he clever?'

-"Oh, he's new," said Lawford; "old James was our doctor.
-He-he killed my father."
+'Oh, he's new,' said Lawford; 'old James was our doctor.
+He-he killed my father.'
 He laughed out shamefacedly.

-"A sound, lovable man," said Mr. Betnahy, "one of the kindest men I ever knew; and a very old friend of mine."
+'A sound, lovable man,' said Mr Bethany, 'one of the kindest men I ever knew; and a very old friend of mine.'

 And suddenly the dark face turned with a shudder from the fire, and spoke in a low trembling voice.
-"Only one thing-only one thing-my sanity, my sanity.
-If once I forget, who will believe me?"
-He thrust his long, lean fingers beneath his coat.
-"And mad," he added; "I would sooner die."
+'Only one thing-only one thing-my sanity, my sanity.
+If once I forget, who will believe me?'
+He thrust his long lean fingers beneath his coat.
+'And mad,' he added; 'I would sooner die.'

-Mr. Bethany deliberately adjusted his spectacles.
-"May I, may I experiment?" he said boldly.
-There came a tap at the door.
+Mr Bethany deliberately adjusted his spectacles.
+'May I, may I experiment?' he said boldly.
+There came a tap on the door.

-"Bless me," said the vicar, taking out his watch, "it is a quarter to twelve.
-"Yes, yes, Mrs. Lawford," he trotted round to the door.
-"We are beginning to see light-a ray!"
+'Bless me,' said the vicar, taking out his watch, 'it is a quarter to twelve.
+'Yes, yes, Mrs Lawford,' he trotted round to the door.
+'We are beginning to see light-a ray!'

-"But I-I can see in the dark," whispered Lawford, as if at a cue, turning with an inscrutable smile to the fire.
+'But I-I can see in the dark,' whispered Lawford, as if at a cue, turning with an inscrutable smile to the fire.

-The vicar came in again, wrapped up in a little tight grey great-coat, and a white silk muffler.
+The vicar came again, wrapped up in a little tight grey great-coat, and a white silk muffler.
 He looked up unflinching into Lawford's face, and tears stood in his eyes.
-"Patience, patience, my dear fellow," he repeated gravely, squeezing his hand.
-"And rest, complete rest, is imperative.
+'Patience, patience, my dear fellow,' he repeated gravely, squeezing his hand.
+'And rest, complete rest, is imperative.
 Just till the first thing to-morrow.
-And till then," he turned to Mrs. Lawford, where she stood looking in at the doorway, "oh yes, complete quiet; and caution!"
+And till then,' he turned to Mrs Lawford, where she stood looking in at the doorway, 'oh yes, complete quiet; and caution!'

-Mrs. Lawford let him out.
+Mrs Lawford let him out.
 He shook his head once or twice, holding her fingers.
-"Oh yes," he whispered, "it is your husband, not the smallest doubt.
-I tried; for myself.
+'Oh yes,' he whispered, 'it is your husband, not the smallest doubt.
+I tried: for MYSELF.
 But something-something has happened.
 Don't fret him now.
 Have patience.
-Oh yes, it is incredible . . . the change!
-But there, the very first thing to-morrow."
+Oh yes, it is incredible... the change!
+But there, the very first thing to-morrow.'
 She closed the door gently after him, and stepping softly back to the dining-room, peered in.
 Her husband's back was turned, but he could see her in the looking-glass, stooping a little, with set face watching him, in the silvery stillness.

-"Well," he said, "is the old---" he doggedly met the fixed eyes facing him there, "is our old friend gone?"
+'Well,' he said, 'is the old--' he doggedly met the fixed eyes facing him there, 'is our old friend gone?'

-"Yes," said Sheila, "he's gone."
-Lawford sighed and turned around.
-"It's useless talking now, Sheila.
+'Yes,' said Sheila, 'he's gone.'
+Lawford sighed and turned round.
+'It's useless talking now, Sheila.
 No more questions.
-I cannot tell you how tired I am; and my head."
+I cannot tell you how tired I am.
+And my head-'

-"What is wrong with your head?" inquired his wife discreetly.
+'What is wrong with your head?' inquired his wife discreetly.